EE 16B | Designing Information Devices and Systems II

 Every week there will be a "homework party."
 This is completely optional.
-GSIs will be present in shifts.
+GSIs will be present in shifts as will some readers.
 Students are expected to help each other out, and if desired, form ad-hoc "pickup" homework groups in the style of a pickup basketball game.

 The primary way that the homework will be graded is by yourselves.
-Homework is always due Thursday at 11:59 (11:59am).
+Homework is always due Mondays at noon.
 You need to turn in both your code in the form of an ipynb file and a .pdf file consisting of your written-up solutions that also includes a "printout" of your code.

 After the HW deadline, official solutions will be posted online and then you will be expected to read them and enter your own scores and comments for every part of every problem in the homework on a simple coarse scale:

 0 = didn't attempt or very very wrong,

 2 = got started and made some progress, but went off in the wrong direction or with no clear direction,

 5 = right direction and got half-way there,

 8 = mostly right but a minor thing missing or wrong,